hellsquietfr/hellsquietfr/README.md

 ## Hey there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">

 I'm Bryce and I am a front-end developer.
 I work on websites, Chrome Extensions, and more!
-I have a passion for becoming a full stack developer by the end of 2025. <br /> <br />
+I have a passion for becoming a full stack developer by the end of 2025. <br />

-If you need to contact me for anything, you can message be on Discord — <b>hellsquiet</b>.
+If you need to contact me for anything, you can message me on Discord — <b>hellsquiet</b>.<br /> <br />

 ## 🛠 &nbsp;Tech Stack
 ![HTML](https://img.shields.io/badge/HTML-239120?style=for-the-badge&logo=html5&logoColor=white)&nbsp;